Join us for an adventure in flavor!

 This is what a typical Puerto Rican or Cuban momma cooks regularly.
 Why?
 It’s easy, it’s quick and it’s delicious in its simplicity.
-Bistec Encebollado, simply meaning steak and onions in Spanish.
+Bistec Encebollado, simply meaning Steak and Onions in Spanish.
 If you don’t know Bistec Encebollado… well, it’s about time you learn. 🙂

 Spanish Cuisine in Caribbean Countries